Breccia Crags

-The Breccia Crags are rock crags, 305 m high, standing 1 nmi west of Petter Bay in the southeast end of Coronation Island, in the South Orkney Islands.
-They were named by the UK Antarctic Place-Names Committee following the 1956–58 survey by the Falkland Islands Dependencies Survey.
+The Breccia Crags are rock crags, 305 m high, standing 1 nmi west of Petter Bay in the southeast end of Coronation Island, in the South Orkney Islands in the Southern Ocean.

+They were named by the UK Antarctic Place-Names Committee following the 1956–1958 survey by the Falkland Islands Dependencies Survey.
 The feature is of geological interest owing to the contact of brecciated schist (breccia) and conglomerate.